valgur/gLAB/README_install.txt

 Complete the following steps to compile the software

-a) PREVIOUS:
+PREVIOUS:

+a) For x86_64, all programs are precompiled, no package installation necessary.

+   For ARMv7, ARMv8 or for compiling the core and running the plotting tool directly with python:

+   - Install "make" and "gcc" to compile the core

+     sudo apt-get install make gcc

+   - Install Python 3 packages to run the plotting tool with python:

+     sudo apt-get install python3-matplotlib python3-tk python3-numpy

-   The following packages are required: Python, gcc
+   - For SBAS maps and WIR maps, the following packages are also needed:

-   These packages can be installed in UBUNTU as follows:

-   - Installing Python (this is necessary for gLAB GUI and for graph.py):
+     sudo apt-get install python3-mpltoolkits.basemap python-mpltoolkits.basemap-data

+     NOTE: for Python 2 (not supported anymore), the packages are the following

      sudo apt-get install python python-matplotlib python-tk python-mpltoolkits.basemap python-mpltoolkits.basemap-data python-numpy

-   - Additional packages for Python3 (in case user wants to execute graph.py in Python3):

-     sudo apt-get install python3-matplotlib python3-tk python3-mpltoolkits.basemap python-mpltoolkits.basemap-data python3-numpy

-   - Installing C compiler (gcc)

-     sudo apt-get install gcc

-   - (Optional) For running 32-bit gLAB's GUI in a 64 bit Linux, the following packages are necessary:

-     sudo dpkg --add-architecture i386
-     sudo apt-get install libc6:i386 libncurses5:i386 libstdc++6:i386 libgl1-mesa-glx:i386 libgl1-mesa-dri:i386 libxi6:i386 libfontconfig:i386 libxrender1:i386

-b) Compile the program by executing:
+b) For ARMv7 and ARMv8 (for x86_64 already compiled): compile the program by executing:

+      make -j2
-      make
+      make -f Makefile_multithread -j2

 c) Executing gLAB

    - Graphic user Interface

-     ./gLAB_GUI
+     ./gLAB_GUI (x86_64)

+     ./gLAB_GUI_ARMv7 (ARMv7)

+     ./gLAB_GUI_ARM64 (ARMv8 or aarch64)

    - Command line mode